isolver/ioHub/docs/iohub/installation.rst

 Packages To Download with URLs
 ++++++++++++++++++++++++++++++

-#. `psutil: <http://code.google.com/p/psutil/downloads/detail?name=psutil-0.6.1.tar.gz&can=2&q=>`_ A cross-platform process and system utilities module for Python
+#. `psutil <http://code.google.com/p/psutil/downloads/detail?name=psutil-0.6.1.tar.gz&can=2&q=>`_ A cross-platform process and system utilities module for Python
-#. `gevent: <https://github.com/downloads/SiteSupport/gevent/python-gevent_1.0rc2_i386.deb>`_ A coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libevent event loop.
+#. `gevent <https://github.com/downloads/SiteSupport/gevent/python-gevent_1.0rc2_i386.deb>`_ A coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libevent event loop.
-#. `numexpr: <http://code.google.com/p/numexpr/downloads/detail?name=numexpr-2.0.1.tar.gz&can=2&q=>`_ Fast numerical array expression evaluator for Python and NumPy.
+#. `numexpr <http://code.google.com/p/numexpr/downloads/detail?name=numexpr-2.0.1.tar.gz&can=2&q=>`_ Fast numerical array expression evaluator for Python and NumPy.
-#. `pyYAML: <http://pyyaml.org/wiki/PyYAMLDocumentation>`_ Following install instructions on the page.
+#. `pyYAML <http://pyyaml.org/wiki/PyYAMLDocumentation>`_ Following install instructions on the page.
 PyYAML is a YAML parser and emitter for Python.
 For faster processing, also download and install `LibYAML <http://pyyaml.org/wiki/LibYAML>`_; following install instructions on the page.
-#. `python-xlib: <http://sourceforge.net/projects/python-xlib/>`_ The Python X Library is a complete X11R6 client-side implementation, written in pure Python.
+#. `python-xlib <http://sourceforge.net/projects/python-xlib/>`_ The Python X Library is a complete X11R6 client-side implementation, written in pure Python.

 Packages to install using pip